16 Mar 22 | 15:49:43

 As archetypes are based on real human personalities, they add depth and complexity to brands beyond just looking good.
 Brands can become like their own person, with traits and characteristics that customers can relate to.

-The creator archetype is driven by the free flow of creativity but stays within the parameters of control.
+The creator archetype is defined by free-flowing creativity within the parameters of control.
 They promote self-expression, imagination and innovation.
 They believe that if you can imagine it, you can create it.

-Desires: Freeflow of creativity, to create something of everlasting value.
+Desires: Free the flow of creativity to create something of everlasting value.

 Traits: Expressive, imaginative, innovative, but also melodramatic and perfectionist.

-Examples of Creators: Apple, Adobe, Lego, Medtronic (new branding), Willy Wonka, Steve Jobs.
+Examples of Creator brands: Apple, Adobe, Lego, Medtronic, Willy Wonka, and Steve Jobs.

-Ruler brands evoke a sense of exclusivity.
-A few Medical Device brands such as JnJ Ethicon Endo show some traits of the ruler.
+Ruler brands evoke a sense of exclusivity and superiority.
+A few medical device brands, such as J&J Ethicon Endo show some traits of the ruler.

 Desires: Control and power.